AriSweedler/dotfiles/README.md

 # Hi!
 Welcome to my Dotfiles
-#TODO update this to include description of update script

 Here're some useful files that I might want on other machines.
 Every program ever has some sort of configuration associated with it, so don't